 GeneCards Summary for ATP6V1G3 Gene

 ATP6V1G3 (ATPase H+ Transporting V1 Subunit G3) is a Protein Coding gene.
-Diseases associated with ATP6V1G3 include chromophobe adenocarcinoma.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include ATPase binding and hydrogen-exporting ATPase activity, phosphorylative mechanism.
-An important paralog of this gene is ATP6V1G2.
+Diseases associated with ATP6V1G3 include Renal Tubular Acidosis and Autosomal Recessive Distal Renal Tubular Acidosis.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include ATPase binding and proton-exporting ATPase activity, phosphorylative mechanism.
+An important paralog of this gene is ATP6V1G1.